antzkr/LUKS-FDE-Auto-setup-Script/README.md

 - ATA/SSD disk: An SSD is strongly recommended to counter the runtime encryption overhead
 - One USB for the keyfile (at least 1GB)
 - One USB for the bootable live USB OS (e.g. Debian 13 live)
-- Remember to backup important data.
-All data on disk will be irreversibly deleted!
+- Remember to backup important data!

 # INSTALLATION